MohssineX/quranPlayer/README.md

 ## Usage

-Run the program:
+Run the program :

 ```bash
 python quranPlayer.py
 ```

-If your system uses `python3`:
+If your system uses `python3` :

 ```bash
 python3 quranPlayer.py
 ```
 ## How It Works

 1. Start the program